Geonkick-Synthesizer/geonkick/README.md

 for plugin:

  * GNU/Linux operating system.
- * A host that supports LV2 or VST3 plugin format running at 48000 sample rate.
+ * A host that supports LV2 plugin format running at 48000 sample rate.

 #### Install